Haunted Historical Ghost Tours

 About Us As a Company

-Welcome to Haunted Historical Ghost Tours, where we invite you to delve into the eerie and mysterious history of your very own town.
+Welcome to Haunted Historical Entertainment, where we invite you to delve into the eerie and mysterious history of your very own town.
 Founded by Pedro and Carolyn Camargo, our mission is simple yet spine-tingling: to entertain, educate, and, yes, even spook you with the ghostly tales and histories that lurk in the shadows of your community.

 Driven by our passion for local lore and a desire to share the hidden gems of our town's haunted past, we embarked on this journey to offer an unforgettable experience that combines entertainment with historical enlightenment.
 Whether you are a curious local or a daring visitor, our events promise to unveil the secrets that lie beneath the surface of familiar streets and landmarks.